Jerry Markbreit: Career

-Markbreit officiated the annual Michigan-Ohio State rivalry game at Ann Arbor on November 20, 1971.
+For the third time in four seasons, Markbreit officiated the annual Michigan-Ohio State rivalry game at Ann Arbor on November 20, 1971.
 Late in that game, furious over what he thought was a missed defensive pass interference foul against Michigan All-American Thom Darden, Buckeyes coach Woody Hayes stormed onto the field, launched a profanity-laced tirade at Markbreit, tore up the sideline markers, threw the penalty flag into the crowd, began destroying the yard markers and threw the first-down marker into the ground like a javelin before being restrained by Buckeyes team officials.
 Hayes was suspended for one game and fined $1,000 by Big Ten commissioner Wayne Duke.
 Moments after Hayes' tirade, Markbreit ejected Buckeyes linebacker Randy Gradishar for punching Michigan quarterback Tom Slade through his face mask, triggering a 10-minute brawl.
+He did not officiate the Ohio State-Michigan game again until November 22, 1975, his last game as a Big Ten official.
+His last collegiate game was one week later in Cedar Falls, Iowa, a Division II playoff game between Western Kentucky and Northern Iowa played in a driving rainstorm.
+It was the last outdoor football game at UNI before the opening of the UNI Dome.

 Markbreit joined the NFL as a line judge in 1976, and became a referee in 1977 upon the retirement of long-time referee Tommy Bell, who was Markbreit's crew chief during the 1976 season.
 The other members of Bell's crew—umpire Gordon Wells, head linesman Ray Dodez, back judge Tom Kelleher and field judge Ed Merrifield—asked NFL supervisor of officials Art McNally to leave the crew intact and they would "bring Jerry along," and McNally did, with Bill Reynolds replacing Markbreit as line judge.
 Markbreit retired from the field after working a playoff game between the San Francisco 49ers and Atlanta Falcons on January 9, 1999.